 The second thing on what to know before buying a house guide is starting the search for the dream home.

 Once you have got the amount you can borrow sorted it’s time to do the most exciting part and shop around for properties.
-You should already have a note of what you are looking for, you might like a garden and a garage or 3 bedrooms for example.
+You should already have a note of what you are looking for, you might like a garden, a steel above ground pool, a garage or 3 bedrooms for example.
 Never settle for anything less than what you want, after all this could be your forever home so you have to like it and you have to be happy.

 Signing up to all the local estate agents and looking online daily at houses for sale is the best and quickest way to find a property that comes onto the market.
 If you are happy to commute a bit further you could always look for a house further afield, especially if it means you get more house for less money.